kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 and get better performance.

 ## Your Turn:
 * With the information from instrumentation results, can you set the parallelization differently to get the fewest clock cycle for your GEMM?
 What is the smallest cycle number you can get after tuning the application?

-In the next lab, we will cover how to use RegFile, LUTs, ShiftRegisters, and Streaming interfaces.

 ## Extra Credits (5 points out of 100)